I’m obsessed with Greece.

 What to Know Before You Visit Athens

 August is the worst time of year to visit: Sorry, but it’s true!
-Like much of Europe, Athens is at its worst in Europe.
+Like much of Europe, Athens is at its worst in summer.
 It’s overwhelmingly hot, crammed full of tourists and cruise ship passengers, and most of the locals have left in search of cooler climates.
 It’s not going to be a disaster if you do visit in August, but keep in mind that it’s going to get pretty uncomfortable as you explore those ruins in the heat.

 I visited in mid-September and thoroughly enjoyed my time there.
 It wasn’t too hot, there were plenty of locals around, prices weren’t extortionate, and the masses of European tourism had dissipated for the start of school.